 August perennials are rich with color!
 Look at your perennial gardens at home.
 Then come to Creek Side and select the plants with flowers that your garden is missing this time of the year.
 Think about Rudbeckia Black-Eyed Susan, Gaillardia Blanket Flower, Garden Phlox, Aster Daisy, Agastache Hyssop, Helenium Sneezeweed, Hardy Hibiscus and ornamental grasses as additions to your garden to help keep it looking colorful all season long!

 Still time to plant trees, shrubs and perennials for that landscape project you have been thinking about.
-Check out our incredible selection!
-Fresh crop of shrubs and very nice trees ready to go including potentilla, barberry, spirea, hydrangea, rose of Sharon, butterfly bush, lilac, dogwood and xeric selections like Apache plume.
+Check out our selection!
+Fresh crop of shrubs and very nice trees ready to go including potentilla, barberry, spirea, hydrangea, perennial hibiscus, butterfly bush, dogwood and xeric selections like Apache plume.